seeyeh/ait-final-project/README.md

 ## Data Model

-The application will store Exercises and Atempts
+The application will store Exercises and Attempts

 * a user can have multiple exercises (via references)
 * an exercises can have multiple attempts (via references)